Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-4-review/lecture-notes.md

 Lets's try!

-Not only can were use the state of our object but using our behaviors we can change the state.
+Not only can we use the state of our object, but by using our behaviors, we can change the state.
 ```js
 const square = {
     length: 3,